-Course schedule change requests must be submitted in writing to the Dean for approval at least two weeks prior to the requested effective date.
+Course schedule change requests must be submitted in writing to the Dean of Academic Affairs for approval at least two weeks prior to the requested effective date.
 Changes to class schedules may result in future class schedule conflicts, which could extend the student's projected completion time frame or graduation date.